APRIL (protein): Interactions

 TNFSF13 has been shown to interact with TNFRSF13B and B-cell activating factor.

 Clinical significance

 APRIL is being explored as a target for autoimmune diseases and B cell malignancies.
-At least one anti-APRIL monoclonal antibody has been announced to enter phase I clinical trials for multiple myeloma.
+At least one anti-APRIL monoclonal antibody (mAb) has been announced to enter phase I clinical trials for multiple myeloma.

+APRIL is also a target for IgA nephropathy.
+At least one anti-APRIL mAb has finished phase 3 trials for this indication.
+APRIL is believed to contribute to the disease process by causing B cells to produce excessive galactose-deficient IgA1.